 - Perform marketing research as needed

-- Plan, film and edit promotional videos (prior video experience not required)
+- Assist with planning, filming and editing promotional videos (prior video experience not required)

 - Provide general administrative support for the marketing and PR department

-- The candidate must have excellent communication skills (both oral and written) and have good working knowledge of Microsoft Office, Facebook Pages & Twitter.
-Familiarity with Photoshop, video editing a plus.
+- The candidate must have excellent communication skills (both oral and written) and have strong working knowledge of Microsoft Office, Facebook Pages & Twitter.
+Familiarity with Photoshop, video editing a plus

-The marketing intern works with the director of marketing & PR and marketing manager, as well as the graphic designer and their intern.
+The marketing intern works with the director of marketing & PR and digital marketing coordinator, as well as the graphic designer and their intern.

 - Graphic design and layout of flyers, brochures, advertising, e-cards and other promotional materials as needed